Skip to content

 How much does InsideTracker cost compared to Function Health?

-Function Health costs $365 per year for two comprehensive draws.
+Function Health costs $365 per year for two comprehensive draws (or $340 a year with our link).
 InsideTracker costs $149 per year for platform access plus $589 per Ultimate blood test.
 Two tests per year with InsideTracker totals $1,327, roughly 3.6 times more than Function Health for fewer biomarkers per test.
 InsideTracker is cheaper if you only use the upload feature ($149/year) with bloodwork from another provider.

 Can I use InsideTracker and Function Health together?